Relative Perturbation Theory for Quadratic Hermitian Eigenvalue Problem: Canonical forms for matrix pairs

-In the very beginning, we state the spectral structure of a Hermitian matrix pair, which is the basis in the discussion of eigenspaces. \begin{lemma}[{\cite[Theorem~5.10.1]{golr:05}, \cite[Theorem~6.1]{laro:05}}] Every Hermitian matrix pair $(A,B)$ is congruent to a Hermitian matrix pair of the form
+As described in the introduction, we will derive perturbation bounds for regular Hermitian matrix pairs $(A,B)$, and we will use those bounds to derive bounds for the QEP.
+Thus, in this section, we recall a canonical form of Hermitian matrix pairs in Lemma~\ref{lm:canonical-form}, which will play a fundamental role in the discussion of eigenspaces. \begin{lemma}[{\cite[Theorem~5.10.1]{golr:05}, \cite[Theorem~6.1]{laro:05}}] Every Hermitian matrix pair $(A,B)$ is congruent to a Hermitian matrix pair of the form